-These five principles underpin the work of The Loddon School and have influenced developments in the curriculum including PLLUSS® (Personalised Learning for Life Using Supportive Strategies) and PROACT-SCIPr-UK® which provides the foundations for the work of the school.
+Since then, The Loddon School has used five principles underpin the work of The Loddon School and have influenced developments in the curriculum including PLLUSS® (Personalised Learning for Life Using Supportive Strategies) and PROACT-SCIPr-UK® which provides the foundations for the work of the school.
+Those principles are just as relevant today as they were over 20 years ago.